optit-cloud-team/optit-lab-python-microservice-example/pipeline/Readme.md

 #### Stages Explained

 - **Checkout**: Checks out the code from the `main` branch of the GitHub repository using the specified credentials.
-- **Deploy to Kubernetes**: Applies the Kubernetes manifests to deploy the Spring Boot application and the Ingress resource in the `spring-example` namespace.
+- **Deploy to Kubernetes**: Applies the Kubernetes manifests to deploy the Spring Boot application and the Ingress resource in the `my-namespace` namespace.
-- **Verify Kubernetes Deployment**: Checks the status of all resources in the `spring-example` namespace.
+- **Verify Kubernetes Deployment**: Checks the status of all resources in the `my-namespace` namespace.

 ---